kubetail-org/fancy-ansi/README.md

 pnpm install
 ```

+### Run the dev server

-Next, run the dev server using the `dev` command:
+Fancy-ANSI uses vite for development.
+To run run the vite dev server, use the `dev` command:

 ```sh
 pnpm dev
 ```

-Now you can access the dev demo page and see your changes at [http://localhost:5173/](http://localhost:5173/).
+Now you can access the demo page and see your changes at [http://localhost:5173/](http://localhost:5173/).

-## Testing
+### Run the unit tests

 Fancy-ANSI uses jest for testing (via vitest).
-To run the tests us the `test` command:
+To run the tests, use the `test` command:

 ```sh
 pnpm test